-In summary, a dancing longboard should have a large foot platform for boardwalking and cross-stepping, a long wheelbase for stability while moving, responsive trucks and leverage for easy carving, and a functional nose and tail kick for tricks.
-Check out this other post to learn more.
+Longboard dancers typically offer a very large foot platform for board walking and cross-stepping, a long wheelbase for high stability while moving around, a pair of responsive trucks for easy carving, and big functional nose and tail kicks for freestyle tricks.

-A much more affordable alternative for beginner dancers is the Magneto Bamboo Dancer, priced at around $150 for the complete.
-This is a durable topmount deck with an ample and comfortable 46″ by 9.5″ platform for boardwalking.
+The Mata Hari is more affordable at $339 for the complete.
+If you still find it too expensive as a beginner, a more affordable alternative dancer is the Magneto Bamboo Dancer (Amazon) at around $140 for the complete.
+It’s a durable topmount deck with a comfortable 46″ by 9.5″ platform well-suited for boardwalking.

 The Magneto dancer is built from a durable blend of bamboo and fiberglass, similar to premium dancer boards.
-As a result, the Magneto deck has the right amount of flex for dancing, stiff enough for stability when walking but flexy enough for easy carving and smooth riding.
+As a result, it offers decent flex for dancing, stiff enough for stability when walking but flexy enough for smooth carving.

-The Dancer’s functional double-kicks are designed for manuals, shove-its, and flip tricks.
-The shallow deck concave helps nicely with carving and secure foot placement but without hindering your dancing moves.
+The Dancer’s functional double-kicks aid allow for manuals, shove-its, and flip tricks.
+The shallow concave facilitates heel-to-toe shifts and secure foot placement, without getting in the way of dance steps.

-The Magneto dancer’s cambered profile (slightly higher in the center than at the mount points) gives the board a bit of energetic spring and added responsiveness when stepping and carving.
+The Magneto dancer’s cambered profile (deck is slightly higher in the center than at the mount points) grants this board a bit of springy energy and responsiveness when walking and carving.

-Riders generally vet this Magneto board as a good beginner dancing board due to its value, flex, pop, and carving smoothness.
-It’s a durable board with many of the features found in pricier dancers.
+Many riders praise this board as a good beginner dancing board due to its value, flex, pop, and smooth carving.
+It’s a durable board with many features found in pricier dancers.

-Check out the dozens of positive reviews on the Magneto Bamboo Dancer Amazon page.
+Check out the dozens of positive reviews for the Magneto Bamboo Dancer here on Amazon.

 8. Best pumping longboard for a beginner

-Pumping is a fascinating style – my personal favorite (see this post for more).
+Pumping is a fascinating style – my personal favorite (see this post).
 With the right technique, it’s possible to pump on pretty much any longboard.
-As a beginner though, pumping can be a challenge unless you have the right setup.
+As a beginner though, pumping can be a challenge without the right setup.

-A good pumpable deck should generally be medium-sized with a shortish wheelbase (e.g. around 20″), and have topmount trucks, a slight amount of flex, some concave for foot tucking, and good wheel clearance for hard carves.
+A suitable pumpable deck will generally be medium-sized with a shortish wheelbase (e.g. around 20″), and have topmount trucks, a slight amount of flex, some concave for foot tucking, and solid wheel clearance for tight carves.

-A good beginner pumping setup typically includes a loose, thinner TKP front truck with a high turning angle and soft bushings.
+A good beginner pumping setup should generally include a loose TKP front truck with a high turning angle and soft bushings.
 The rear truck is more stable than the front, hence stiffer with harder bushings.

-The Carver CX trucks are quite pricey (around $100 for the set) but they are simply awesome for learning to pump, especially when set up with high-rebound soft bushings in the front (e.g. soft Orangatang Knuckles).
+The Carver CX truckset is pricey (around $100 for the set) but simply awesome for learning to pump, especially when set up with high-rebound soft bushings in the front (e.g. soft Orangatang Knuckles).